openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

 Certificate files will be read from their configured location by the Microshift service, each certification file will be validated (see validation rules).

-because we dont want to disrupt the internal API communication and make sure the internal certificate will be automaticly renewed, Those certificate will extend the default  API server [external](https://github.com/openshift/microshift/blob/main/pkg/controllers/kube-apiserver.go#L194) certificate configuration.
+Because we dont want to disrupt the internal API communication and make sure the internal certificate will be automaticly renewed, Those certificate will extend the default  API server [external](https://github.com/openshift/microshift/blob/main/pkg/controllers/kube-apiserver.go#L194) certificate configuration.

+Certificate will be validated and treated according to [Failure Modes](#failure-modes).

 ### Kubeconfig Generation
 Each configured certificate can contain multiple FQDN and wildcards values, for each unique FQDN address kubeconfig file will be generated on the filesystem.